Everything you need to know about the Win Butler allegations and whether the Glasgow Hydro gig will go ahead

 “Win is my soulmate, my songwriting partner, my husband, the father of my beautiful boy.
 He has been my partner in life and in music for 20 years.
 And for all of the love in our lives, I have also watched him suffer through immense pain.
 I have stood by him because I know he is a good man who cares about this world, our band, his fans, friends, and our family.
 I’ve known Win since before we were “famous,” when we were just ordinary college students.
 I know what is in his heart, and I know he has never, and would never, touch a woman without her consent and I am certain he never did.
 He has lost his way and he has found his way back.
 I love him and love the life we have created together.”

-Following her decision not to play with Arcade Fire, Faust said the following in a statement on Instagram:
+Following her decision not to play with Arcade Fire, Feist said the following in a statement on Instagram:

 “I was never here to stand for or with Arcade Fire.
 I was here to stand on my own two feet on a stage, a place I’ve grown to feel I belong and I’ve earned as my own,” Feist said.